prajwalcm/ProjectMinerva/README.md

   * Charging Actual Cart Total
   * Show Discount and Coupon Applied in Frontend
   * Order Schema set up
 * Michael
+  * implement order status update functionality for admin
+  * display all orders with details in tables and changable order status in the admin dashboard
+  * set up backend for wishlist
+  * setup wishlist page and operations, added link to wishlist from logged in dropdown menu
+  * stamped out bug where reloading order history and admin dashboard would adjust the displayed total cost of orders
+  * Deployed app on heroku
 * Nissar
   * Created Order feature in the Backend and added Empty Cart at frontend.
   * Implemented Decrement Quantity Increment sold feature and showing out of stock feature.